 Halloween, or 'Hallowed Eve', falls on 31 October, the night before the Roman Catholic Holy Day of All Saints Day.
 Originally of Celtic origin, Halloween has transcended countries and cultures; the opportunity to dress up in costume and give frights big and small to other revelers has global appeal.

 Get a Fright!
-There are almost no Halloween activities open to the public this year, on account of the public health measures to control the spread of the Coronavirus.
-However, The Amsterdam Dungeon is marking Halloween with extended hours from 27-30 October and is open for tours until 2 AM Halloween Night.
+The Amsterdam Dungeon is marking Halloween from 9 - 31 October with extended hours from the 28th - 31st October!
 Reserve tickets for their favorite time of year with an extra scary seance show!

 Dress up and Decorate!
 Large gatherings are out this year, but whether it's your own family or safely-sized small group, costumes and decorations can make Halloween weekend feel very festive.
 Here are some of our favorite local businesses ready to supply you with all your Halloween gear: